JetBrains/kotlin-web-site/pages/docs/reference/multiplatform.md

 ### Tutorials

-* [Creating a mobile application that works on Android and iOS](https://kotlinlang.org/docs/mobile/create-first-app.html) shows how to create a multiplatform application with the [KMM plugin for Android Studio](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile).
+* [Creating a KMM application](https://kotlinlang.org/docs/mobile/create-first-app.html) shows how to create a mobile application that works on Android and iOS with the help of the [KMM plugin for Android Studio](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile).
-Create, run, and test your first KMM application.
+Create, run, and test your first multiplatform mobile application.

 * [Creating a multiplatform Kotlin library](/docs/tutorials/mpp/multiplatform-library.html) teaches how to create a multiplatform library available for JVM, JS, and Native and which can be used from any other common code (for example, shared with